Gambling, Guide

 Gonzalo Garcia-Pelayo (Madrid, 1990s)

-A Spanish record producer who, with his family, recorded thousands of spins at the Casino Gran Madrid and used early-1990s computer analysis to identify biased pockets, turning the casino’s 2.6% edge into roughly a 15% player edge on biased wheels.
+A Spanish record producer who, with his family, recorded thousands of spins at the Casino Gran Madrid and used early-1990s computer analysis to identify biased pockets – turning the casino’s 2.6% edge into roughly a 15% player edge.
 He won an estimated €1.5 million at Casino Gran Madrid alone, with family total winnings estimated at around €5 million across Spain, Europe, and Las Vegas.
-When Casino Gran Madrid sued, Spain’s Supreme Court ruled in his favor in 2004 — there was nothing illegal about exploiting a mechanical flaw.
+When Casino Gran Madrid sued, Spain’s Supreme Court ruled in his favor in 2004 – exploiting a mechanical flaw was not illegal.

 Why This Doesn’t Help You Online